Ballerini-Theme/visual-studio-code/README.md

 If you want to help with the Ballerini Theme by adding a scope of your favorite language.
 Follow the instructions contribution:

 1. **Discover the scope:**
 To get the syntax background and foreground.
 Use a key `Ctrl + Shift + P` then `>Developer: Inspect Editor Tokens and Scopes`.
-It will open a screen that can inform about the syntax. e.g.:
+It will open a screen that can inform about the syntax, e.g.:

 ![Discover Scope](./assets/DiscoverScope.gif)